Worrying about other people’s opinions when we choose to change our pets to a vegan diet does bring about so many concerns to us as pet owners –

 - Will our friends think we are being selfish?

-These are all valid concerns that our own vegan vet had when she turned her dog Ruff onto a plant-based sustainable vegan-diet last year.
+These are all valid concerns that I too have as a vet as I enter a world that is not known to 98% of the vets out there!
 Our only answer to these questions is just to be brave, overcome the fear and stick to what you know is best for your dog (and the planet).
 You can lead by example and your proof is how healthy and happy your dog is that should change your friends’ opinions.
-We encourage meet & treats where you bring some of your homemade Umameo treats for your sceptical friends or dog walkers you meet up with to try on their own dogs – they will be won over when they realise how much their dogs love the food!

 The perfect article to read with journalist Tanith Carey’s opinion is an article posted on this website in January that appeared in The Telegraph:

 Why I put my dog on a vegan diet…….and so should you

 Tanith Carey dismisses the myths about dogs needing meat, and argues that we could help save the planet by switching our pets to a plant-based diet

 Trigger warning: if you’re already irritated by the number of people around you going plant-based for Veganuary, look away now.
 Because there’s a growing argument that the UK’s nine million dogs should be joining them.